sayon/fp-cata-presentation/README.md

 # fp-cata-presentation
-Presenting an article of Meijer, Fokkinga and Paterson "Functional programming with bananas lenses envelopes and barbed wire"
+Presenting an article of Meijer, Fokkinga and Paterson "Functional programming with bananas lenses envelopes and barbed wire".
+SPbSU, JetBrains lab